Printer support by model

 Please call or email for support for this printer

-- Free unlimited support by phone, email or live chat for life
+- Free unlimited support by phone or email for life

 - Free installation support

 - Lifetime warranty on all parts and labor